chenmc1/codonPreference/README.md

 Introduction:
 ###
 - CodonPreference is designed to analysis codon bias/preference in your organisms of interest.
-Specially, it performs correlation analysis on codon bias of each amino acid and tRNA copy numbers in your genomes.
+Specially, it performs correlation analysis on codon bias of the degenerated codons, tRNA gene copy numbers and its expression level in your genomes.
+  Codon bias was defined as: (each condon count in the degenerate codons - average codon count of the degenerate codons)/average codon count of the degenerate codons.
-- InputFile:CDS file in fasta format and genome file in fasta format.
+- InputFile: CDS file in fasta format, genome file in fasta format, reads count matrix file with gene id and reads count columns header as "Sequence_Name" and "Count".
 It support multiple input files.
+  Please specify your organsim from these categories: bacteria, eukaryotic, archaeal and mitochondrial, otherwise the default is eukaryotic.
+  Reads count matrix file can be generated from RNASeq data using this script: https://github.com/chenmc1/illuminaRaw2CountMatrix-DGE
-- outputFile:your_prefix_count_result.txt; correlation_result.txt; correlation analysis plot
+- OutputFile: your_prefix_count_result.txt; correlation_result.txt; correlation analysis plot.

 ##
 Workflow: